jobinthompu/Update-NiFi-Connection-via-API/README.md

 ## Prerequisites

-1) Make sure HDF-2.x version of NiFi is up an running
+1) To test this, Make sure HDF-2.x version of NiFi is up an running

 2) Minimum 3 processors are on the canvas with connection like below:

 ![alt tag](https://github.com/jobinthompu/Update-NiFi-Connection-via-API/blob/master/Images/data_flow_before.jpg)